greatfuldad82/biography.github.io/readme.md

-# alex mitchell - developer
+# alex mitchell ; software developer
 ## specializing in the dark arts of javascript, css, html and digital art

 interests: